pulumi/docs/content/blog/kubecon-2019/index.md

 tags: ["testing", "ephemeral environments", "KubeCon", "kubernetes"]
 ---

 Last week, my colleague Sean and I had the opportunity to present "Are you about to break prod?
 Acceptance Testing with Ephemeral Environments" at KubeCon NA 2019.
-In this talk, we covered what is an ephemeral environment, what is required to create one, and then we walked the audience through a concrete example of how to create one.
+In this talk, we covered what is an ephemeral environment, how to create one, and then we walked the audience through a concrete example.
 Given our limited time, we had to move quickly through a ton of information.
 Today, I will recap our presentation and add a few more details we weren't able to cover.

 <!--more-->